Miksel90/SemesterProject2/README.md

 ![readme-img](https://github.com/Miksel90/Miksel90/blob/main/images/VintageBrokers.PNG)

-This is the repository for my semester project 2 at Noroff for Christmas 2023. the task was to use the skills we had learned over the past three semesters an create an auction site.
+This is the repository for my semester project 2 at Noroff for Christmas 2023. the task was to use the skills we had learned over the past three semesters to create an auction site.

 ## Description